 Demand for AMD’s products is being hurt by slower growth in China, the second-largest economy, and a worsening economic climate in Europe, the company said.
 AMD, the second-biggest maker of processors for PCs, also lost market share to Intel Corp.
-(INTC), which reported growth from the first quarter, according to AMD Chief Executive Officer Rory Read.
+(INTC:US), which reported growth from the first quarter, according to AMD Chief Executive Officer Rory Read.

 “Our performance in the quarter was disappointing and did not meet our commitments,” Read told analysts on a conference call.
 “It is clear that the overall PC market experienced softness.”

 Third quarter sales will be down 1 percent, plus or minus 3 percent, from the prior period, AMD said yesterday.
-At the low end, that prediction indicates revenue of $1.36 billion in the third quarter, compared with the average analyst estimate of $1.41 billion, according to data (AMD) compiled by Bloomberg.
+At the low end, that prediction indicates revenue of $1.36 billion in the third quarter, compared with the average analyst estimate of $1.41 billion, according to data (AMD:US) compiled by Bloomberg.